christianwach/bp-xprofile-rich-text-field/readme.txt

 == Description ==

 The Buddypress xProfile Rich Text Field plugin adds a Rich-text Editor custom field type to Extended Profiles in BuddyPress.

-It is intended as a "Feature Plugin" for BuddyPress with the hope that it will be included in core.
+Please note: this plugin is no longer required because its functionality has been implemented since BuddyPress 2.4.
+Having said that, if you already have data in xProfile fields of this type, you will need to keep this plugin active.
 See:

 https://buddypress.trac.wordpress.org/ticket/5625